WE STRENGTHEN THE EARLY CHILDHOOD PROGRAMS THAT SERVE OUR RESIDENTS

 Young children learn to get ready for school, online and with face-to-face enrichment.

-The 100% Community action team on early childhood programs first assesses to what degree parents of young children have access to early childhood programs, as well as video conferencing options.
+The 100% New Mexico action team on early childhood programs first assesses to what degree parents of young children have access to early childhood programs, as well as video conferencing options.
 From there, teams organize both virtual and face to face options for parents to ensure quality early childhood programs, along with child care.
 The team works closely with the parent support action team to create a networked countywide system of parent and family enrichment.

 EARLY CHILDHOOD LEARNING@100% GUIDES THE WORK IN YOUR COUNTY